rajasegar/compack/README.md

 * More coming soon...

 ## Command Line Options
-This bundler can also be further configured with the following comman line flags.
+This bundler can also be further configured with the following command line flags.
 ```
 -h, --help                      output usage information
 -v, --version                   output the version number